iomesh/docs/docs/deploy/setup-iomesh.md

 All block devices selected by device selector will be mounted to IOMesh with the corresponding mount type.

-#### Example of deviceMap configuration in hybrid-flash deployment mode
+#### Example of DeviceMap Configuration in Hybrid-Flash Deployment Mode
 ```yaml
 spec:
   # ...